Have you been injured in an accident that was not your fault?

 The Courts recognise that a serious injury has a major effect on a claimant and their dependants.
 Our network of expert lawyers fight for maximum compensation for serious and catastrophic injury and illness.
 This includes claiming for long-term medical treatment and care costs.
 The panel of solicitor firms for many years have aided families affected by serious accidents.

-Under a CFA, Carmarthenshire injury claimants will also not have to pay any fees upfront.
+Carmarthenshire injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Carmarthenshire, Carmarthenshire and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Carmarthenshire, Carmarthenshire and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?